Bodev13/conduit-fullstack-app/README.md

 ## CI/CD Deployment

 This project uses GitHub Actions to automate the deployment of the Conduit Fullstack App to a Cloud VM.
-The CI/CD workflow runs automatically whenever you push to the deployment branch (cicd-setup) and handles the following steps
+The CI/CD workflow runs automatically whenever you push to the deployment branch (`cicd-actions-build`) and handles the following steps

 • Checkout repository and submodules